liuoliu/Austin-Animal-Center-Adoption-Rate-Analysis-and-Prediction/README.md

 # Austin-Animal-Center-Adoption-Rate-Analysis-and-Prediction
 Recently, I have adopted a dog from Austin Animal Center.
 I become very curious about the adoption insights.
-So I have collected the datas from AAC data to better understand the relations between the breed, animal color, age etc with adoption rate.
+So I have collected the datas from AAC to better understand the relations between the features of the animals and adoption rate.